rvanginneken/AssetBundle/README.md

-DynamicAssetIncludeBundle
+AssetBundle
 =============

-The DynamicAssetIncludeBundle makes it easy to include assets at any point in your twig files and render it at the end of the \<head\> and \<body\> tags in the page.
+The AssetBundle makes it easy to include assets at any point in your twig files and render it at the end of the \<head\> and \<body\> tags in the page.
 No blocks needed.
 Stylesheets are printed inline and all results are cached in production, following Symfony's *cache.app* settings.

 Build for Symfony 3.3 in PHP 7.1.